-In SEO, intent means the intention of your content and the searched phrase by a user.
-How much they are relevant and the same to each other, the more they have the same intent the higher you will rank.
+In SEO, intent means the intention of content and the searched phrase by a user.
+How much they are relevant and same to each other, the more they have the same intent the higher you will rank.

 You need to understand the intent of a keyword before targeting it.
-If a user is looking for a solution to solve their problem, but you are providing something else then it means you haven’t understood the search intent of that keyword and that is what the user wants to get by searching that phrase on Google.
+If a user is looking for a solution to a problem, but you are providing something else then it means you haven’t understood the search intent of that keyword and that is what the user wants to get by searching that phrase on Google.

 Let me give you an example of it.